rodrigobressan/face2data/README.md

 ## TODO

 - Add unit tests for both Flask application and model predictions
-- Setup Continuous Integration and Deployment to automatically deploy on Heroku uppon a new commit
+- Setup Continuous Integration and Deployment to automatically deploy on Heroku upon a new commit
 - Add SHAP model explanations

 ## References